gmelo21/gmelo21/README.md

 # Hi there, I'm Melo!

 I'm a developer always looking to get things right.
 Whether it's working on projects, learning new technologies, or solving problems, I stay determined to succeed at what I do.
-I'm 18yo and currently studying Software Engineering at FIAP, São Paulo.
+I'm 18yo and currently studying Software Engineering at FIAP, in São Paulo.

 ## - About Me:

 -  Currently diving into **React**, **Dash**, and **Excel**.
 -  Experienced in **Python**, **JavaScript**, **C++** *(specifically with IoT)*, and **Web Development**.
 -  It's not all about work!
-I also play piano, draw, and game when I’m off the clock.
+I also play piano, draw, and game (a lot) when I’m off the clock.

 ## - Connect with me: